All posts by stonecreek

 Sign Up Here

-Led by Burt Quinn
+Led by Barton Stone

 You are invited to join this half-day sitting suited both for beginning and experienced meditators.
 There will be alternating periods of zazen (seated meditation, usually thirty-minute periods) and kinhin (walking meditation, usually ten minutes).